Algebraic K-Theory of infinity-Operads: Appendix: the straightening functor of Heuts

 \item There are further model structures on $\dSet$ and $\dSet/\mathcal{E_\infty}$ called the covariant model structures.
 For these model structure the above functors are Quillen equivalences.

 \end{enumerate} \end{prop}

 \begin{variant} There are variants of the straightening functor for different choices of $E_\infty$-operads than the Barratt-Eccles operad.
-Actually if $E$ is any simplicial $E_\infty$-operad which is cofibrant, then there is a corresponding straightening functor Conversely for any choice of cofibrant resolution of the point $\mathcal{E} \to *$ in dendroidal sets, there is a straightening functor These functors are more or less defined with the same formulas as above and are all essentially equivalent to the variant using the Barratt-Eccles operad. \end{variant}
+More precisely if $E$ is any simplicial $E_\infty$-operad which is cofibrant, then there is a corresponding straightening functor Conversely for any choice of cofibrant resolution of the point $\mathcal{E} \to *$ in dendroidal sets, there is a straightening functor These functors are defined with the same formulas as above and are all essentially equivalent to the variant using the Barratt-Eccles operad. \end{variant}